KevinMidboe/seasonedShows/README.md

 After approval by user the files are modified and moved to folders in resptected area.
 If error occours, pasteee link if log is sent to user.

-#### External
- + Seasoned: request, discover and manage.
- + Stray: Overview of downloaded episodes before they are organized.
- + (+) Admin Panel: Overview of all stray episodes/movies.

-#### Api
- + All communication between public website to server.
- + Plex: All querying to what is localy available in your plex library.
- + Stray (seasoned) -> also calls services (moveStray) through api.
- + Tmdb: Requesting information from tmdb.
- + (+) Admin Panel: Use secure login and session tokens to handle logged in viewer.

-#### Services
- + Parse directories for new content.
- + Extract and save in db information about stray item.
- + Move a confirmed stray item.
- + (+) Search for torrents matching new content.